-The reviews have been very useful in - systematically - drawing further attention to CSR issues in the project companies, and to increase the awareness of how such issues can be resolved.
+The reviews have been very useful in systematically drawing further attention to CSR issues in the project companies, and to increase the awareness of how such issues can be resolved.

-It was assessed that the commitment to achieve good results and the preventive measures taken within OHS and environmental protection is generally good in IFU's China portfolio.
+It was assessed that the commitment to achieve good results and to implement preventive measures within OHS and environmental protection is generally good in IFU's China portfolio.
 The companies have received relevant hands-on advice, which has enabled them to correct the identified shortcomings.

-There is, however, always room for improvements in some areas, and IFU will continue to focus on CSR and take any relevant issues into consideration in cooperation with the companies in their day-to-day operations.
+There is, however, always room for improvement in some areas, and IFU will continue to focus on CSR and take any relevant issues into consideration in cooperation with the companies in their day-to-day operations.